ManchesterVolcanology/FTpyR/README.md

 # FTpyR

-Python library for analysing Open Path Fourier Transform InfraRed (OP-FTIR) spectra of volcanic gases.
+Python program for analysing Open Path Fourier Transform InfraRed (OP-FTIR) spectra of volcanic gases.

 ## Overview

-This library is designed to fit absorbance FTIR spectra of volcanic plumes to retrieve the column amounts of various volcanic gases of interest along the line of sight.
+This programis designed to fit absorbance FTIR spectra of volcanic plumes to retrieve the column amounts of various volcanic gases of interest along the line of sight.
 Included is a Graphical User Iterface (GUI) designed to allow easy analysis of FTIR spectra in multiple windows simultaneously, while the FTpyR library is designed to allow for more flexible or batch analysis if required.

 ## Instalation

 Currently there is no executable file for the FTpyR GUI, though this is planned.
-Follow these steps to install the required Python libraries using the Anaconda scientific Python distribution.
+Follow these steps to install the required Python libraries.
+There are two options: using the Anaconda scientific Python distribution or using Python virtual environments.

+### Clone git repository

+You will need to clone this repository to your computer by either using `git clone https://github.com/benjaminesse/FTpyR.git` or by downloading as a .zip file.
+This contains all the Python scripts for FTpyR, but not the RFM model.

-### Create the environment
+### Anaconda

-Create a new conda environment using the following commands:
+You will first need to install [Anaconda ](https://www.anaconda.com/download)or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
+Once install, you can create a new conda environment using the following commands:

 ```
 conda create -n ftir